moppedijk/mono/libs/client/ui-common/README.md

 - Content should be added via slots, configuration via inputs
 - Add limited sematic value, semantics should me added in implementation
 - Only input and output
+- Components can not depend on each other
+- Components should have minimal to no dependencies